Measurement of the $W$-boson mass in pp collisions at $\sqrt{s}=7$ TeV with the ATLAS detector: Calibration of electrons and muons

 The selection of muon candidates in $W\rightarrow\mu\nu$ and $Z\rightarrow\mu\mu$ events requires an isolated track reconstructed in the inner detector and in the muon spectrometer.
 In addition, the events are required to pass the muon trigger selection.
 Differences in the efficiency of the reconstruction and selection requirements between data and simulation can introduce a systematic shift in the measurement of the $W$-boson mass, and have to be corrected.
 In particular, the extraction of $m_W$ is sensitive to the dependence of the trigger, reconstruction and isolation efficiencies on the muon \pt{} and on the projection of the recoil on the lepton transverse momentum, $u^\ell_\parallel$.

 For muons with \pt{} larger than approximately $15\GeV$ the detector simulation predicts constant efficiency as a function of $\pt^\ell$, both for the muon trigger selection and the track reconstruction.
 In contrast, the efficiency of the isolation requirement is expected to vary as a function of $\pt^\ell$ and $u^\ell_\parallel$.
-The efficiency corrections also have a significant impact on the stimation of the $Z\rightarrow\mu\mu$ background, which contributes to the $W\rightarrow\mu\nu$ selection when one of the decay muons fails the muon reconstruction or the selection requirements.
-The probability of failing such requirements in simulation is affected by corrections of order 20\%.
+The efficiency corrections also affect the muon selection inefficiency, and hence the estimation of the $Z\rightarrow\mu\mu$ background, which contributes to the $W\rightarrow\mu\nu$ selection when one of the decay muons fails the muon reconstruction or kinematic selection requirements.

 Corrections to the muon reconstruction, trigger and isolation efficiencies are estimated by applying the tag-and-probe method~\cite{PERF-2014-05} to $Z\rightarrow\mu\mu$ events in data and simulation.
 Efficiency corrections are defined as the ratio of efficiencies evaluated in data to efficiencies evaluated in simulated events.
 The corrections are evaluated as functions of two variables, $\pt^\ell$ and $u^\ell_\parallel$, and in various regions of the detector.
 The detector is segmented into regions corresponding to the $\eta$ and $\phi$ coverage of the muon spectrometer.
 The subdivision accounts for the geometrical characteristics of the detector, such as the presence of uninstrumented or transition regions.
 The dependence of the efficiencies on $u^\ell_\parallel$ agree in data and simulation.
 Therefore, the muon efficiency corrections are evaluated only as a function of $\pt^\ell$ and $\eta_\ell$, separately for positive and negative muon charges.
 The final efficiency correction factors are linearly interpolated as a function of muon \pt.
 No significant \pt-dependence of the corrections is observed in any of the detector regions.